asayers/manifesto/README.md

 the file contents).

-This means that the directory structure is preserved in a way which is independant of *where* your files are, what they're called, etc. You could move all your files into one directory and rename them to sequential numbers; so long as you have the data, you can recover the directory tree from the manifest files.
+This means that the directory structure is preserved in a way which is independent of *where* your files are, what they're called, etc. You could move all your files into one directory and rename them to sequential numbers; so long as you have the data, you can recover the directory tree from the manifest files.